sipgate/clinq-bridge-salesforce/README.md

 # CLINQ CRM-Bridge for Salesforce

-This service provides Contacts from Salesforce for the CLINQ browser extension.
+This service provides Contacts from Salesforce for the CLINQ app.